Academic Progress

 Psychology Good Standing Policy

-Defines "good standing" for the department, college, and university and informs students of the timeline for degree milestones.
+The policy defines "good standing" for the department, college, and university and informs students of the timeline for degree milestones.
 This policy is maintained in the Graduate Student Handbook along with links to administrative forms; guidance on addressing extenuating circumstances; and academic warning, probation, dismissal, and appeal procedures.

 Psychology Student Learning Outcomes